 We focus on fishing and listening to our clients, we balance their skill level to the available fishery.
 For the most part we keep our head down and fish hard - on average - we are on the water 220 to 250 days each year.
 On the days we are not guiding we still fish.

-We are proud that we have been able to build our business without corporate sponsors or “pro endorsements”.
+We are proud that we have been able to build our business without selling out to corporate sponsorships or pro staff labels.
+We do not endorse products or manufacturers.

 Logs & Notes

-We have kept detailed logs and notes of all things related to fishing around Hoopers Island for the past twenty years.
+We have kept detailed logs and notes of all things related to fishing around Hoopers Island for the past 26 years.